SapanaDashoni15/OOPS/README.md

     Pure virtual function - a function declared in abse class but has no definition there. virtual void funcNmae() = 0;

+### Encapsulation
+Encapsulation means combining data memebers and methods into a single unit called class.In Object-Oriented Programming, it helps keep things organized and secure.

+For example, think of a company with different departments—finance, sales, and accounts.
+Each department handles its own tasks and data.
+The finance department deals only with financial records, and the sales department handles only sales.
+Just like that, in programming, each class manages its own data and operations, keeping everything separate and protected.
+That's encapsulation.

 ### Static keyword